 Also, why not arm yourself with more detailed information, including an easy-to-use checklist?
-The Used Motorcycle Buyers' Guide is an e-book which is available in the ST-1100 Shop
+The Used Motorcycle Buyers' Guide is a free e-book which is available in the ST-1100 Shop

 - Some early models manufactured from 1991 to 1993 were recalled due to a defective bank angle sensor, but since then there seem to have been no major ST1100 problems.

 - Problems occur with the starter relay - this is a fairly common failure on Japanese bikes and is not specific to the ST1100.

 - The exhaust is prone to rust - particularly the collector box underneath and the points at which the silencers attach to the collector box.
 If the bike you are considering buying has a stainless steel exhaust, so much the better - although this may be reflected in a higher price.